zakariamaaraki/RemoteCodeCompiler/README.md

 ### How the docker image is generated

-We generate an entrypoint.sh file depending on the informations given by the user (time limit, memory limit, programming language, and also the inputs).
+We generate an entrypoint.sh file depending on the information given by the user (time limit, memory limit, programming language, and also the inputs).

 ![Alt text](images/image_generation.png?raw=true "Docker image Generation")